Balance billing is a surprise medical bill, when your healthcare provider bills you for what your insurance didn't cover. Learn more.

 Balance billing is when your hospital or doctor (healthcare provider) bills you for the difference, or balance, between the provider’s normal fee for a health service and what your insurance company has agreed to pay in a contract with your provider.

-It sometimes happens when your health plan pays less than what your in-network doctor or hospital normally charges, and your healthcare provider wants you to pay the rest of the bill.
+The process sometimes happens when your health plan pays less than what your in-network doctor or hospital normally charges, and your healthcare provider wants you to pay the rest of the bill.
 Maybe your doctor charges $100 for a visit, but your insurance plan pays the doctor only $70.
 You receive a bill for $30.
-In this case, it is illegal (in most states).
-Some people who don’t know it is illegal, however, pay the bill, fearing bill collectors and credit score problems.
+Some people who don’t know it is illegal in their state, however, pay the bill, fearing bill collectors and credit score problems.

 Balance billing may also occur if you choose to have a procedure, such as cosmetic surgery, that is not covered by your health plan.
 It may also happen if you have an out-of-network health service that your health plan has not approved beforehand.